eic/tutorial-kinematic-reconstruction/_episodes/02-performance-benchmarks.md

 ```
 to bin logarithmically in inelasticity.

-You may wish to investigate how the resolutions change in a scenario more relavant to your analysis.
+You may wish to investigate how the resolutions change in a scenario more relevant to your analysis.
 A set of example cuts are provided in the script

 ```console
 // Some example cuts